dhakallokesh/micro-service/README.md

 -Uses persistent storage for the database
 - Allows developers to run the entire system with a single command

-This step ensures the application works correctly before moving to Kubernetes.

 Step 2: K3s Deployment
 In the second step, the application is deployed to a K3s Kubernetes cluster.
 Key highlights:

 -Lightweight Kubernetes (K3s) suitable for learning and edge environments